sbhonde1/CS555-project/Readme.md

-Framework for training a neural network model for object detection task in 2d image
+Framework for training a neural network model for object detection in 2d image

 ### Getting started
 ##### Dataset